-- 4.2.7 In residential districts, screen all new parking areas from adjoining properties with fencing or shrubbery. - 4.2.8 Incorporate existing mature trees into new parking areas whenever possible, and introduce new trees to maintain the tree canopy. - 4.2.9 Design lighting levels for safety.
+- 4.2.8 Incorporate existing mature trees into new parking areas whenever possible, and introduce new trees to maintain the tree canopy. - 4.2.9 Design lighting levels for safety.
 Use unobtrusive, directional lighting fixtures to avoid spilling light onto adjacent properties.
-For non-residential parking areas, use lighting fixtures that turn off automatically after business hours, if possible. - 4.2.10 Typical walkways and paths are made up of brick, stone, or similar materials.

-Driveways throughout the neighborhood districts are gravel or cobblestone with a few examples of stamped concrete.
-Keep driveways to their original size, scale, and proportion, especially when adding new driveays.
-The proportion should be appropriate for the structure and existing driveways in the district. - 4.2.11 It is not appropriate to create large offstreet parking areas encompassing so much of the rear yard that the residential character of the site is lost. - 4.2.12 It is not appropriate to abut new driveways or parking areas directly to the principal structure.
+For non-residential parking areas, use lighting fixtures that turn off automatically after business hours, if possible. - 4.2.10 Typical walkways and paths are made up of brick, stone, gravel, or similar materials.
+Materials and techniques that are intended to mimic historic materials are typically not appropriate within the residential districts.
+The paving material should be appropriate for the structure. - 4.2.11 Appropriate materials for driveways within the residential districts include gravel, stone, brick, granite, and concrete.
+Materials and techniques that are intended to mimic historic materials are typically not appropriate.
+Keep driveways to their original size, scale, and proportion.
+The proportion and material should be appropriate for the structure. - 4.2.12 It is not appropriate to create large off-street parking areas encompassing so much of the rear yard that the residential character of the site is lost. - 4.2.13 It is not appropriate to abut new driveways or parking areas directly to the principal structure.